API Documentation

 • Python 3.8+ runtime environment

-• Storage: 100MB+ for application and cache data
+• Storage: 100MB+ for application, 500MB+ recommended if using PostgreSQL persistent cache

 • Network: Outbound HTTPS access to weather APIs